 - To correct any bugs and errors.
 The firmware is a complex piece of coding and inevitably minor errors can creep in, which are sometimes not spotted by anyone for weeks or months after release.

 Each firmware update revision was originally denoted by its release date alone, though the version number is more important nowadays.
-The current revision is v3.80 (released February 21, 2018) for the standard VP2 wireless console, although cabled and envoy consoles may differ in version number.
+The current revision is v3.88 (released October 8, 2020) for the standard VP2 wireless console, although cabled and envoy consoles may differ in version number.
 It is also sometimes the case that a later firmware revision is loaded in new production consoles but has not been released as an update version for existing consoles.
 (NB The definitive place to look for the latest firmware versions is on the Davis website – we’ll try to keep the information here up-to-date, but please let us know if we’ve missed a recent update.)

 Note that up until the firmware version of April 10 2006, the version was referred to by date only.
 But from the next revision – v1.6 of December 1 2006 – a version number was also introduced alongside the date.
 NB Be aware that for older versions, the date seems often to have been the compile date rather than the release date – for some versions there was a significant gap between the nominal date and the version’s actual availability, presumably to allow for beta testing.)